br3ndonland/udacity-fsnd-sql-logs/logs-methods.md

 	- `select author from articles limit 10;` The `author` column in the `articles` table is a foreign key, "articles_author_fkey" that references the author `id` in the `authors` table.
 	- `select slug from articles;` shows there are only 8 articles.
 	- `select path from log limit 10;` `path` looks like `slug` from the `articles` table, but it is repeated every time the article is accessed.
 We need to group and count the paths to find out how many times each article was accessed.
-* I tried out some of the SQL queries from the Udacity project instructions (see *logs-udacity.md*), like
+* I tried out some of the SQL queries from the Udacity project instructions, like
 	```sql
 	select title, name
 	from articles, authors